jkjung-avt/jkjung-avt.github.io/_posts/2018-09-25-hand-detection-on-tx2.md

 When inferencing the model with `camera_tf_trt.py`, you'd need to specify the label map file and set number of classes to 1.
 Refer to the commands below for details.

 Example #1: build TensorRT optimized 'ssd_mobilenet_v1_egohands' model and test with a still image.
-I took a picture of my sons' hands along with his newly assembled LEGO car for testing.
-The result looked good.  `camera_tf_trt-py` ran at ~24.5 fps in this case.
+I took a picture of my son's hands along with his newly assembled LEGO car for testing.
+The result looked good.  `camera_tf_trt.py` ran at ~24.5 fps in this case.

 ```
 $ python3 camera_tf_trt.py --image \